irasnyd/parsoid/README.md

 Introduction
 ============

+**OBSOLETE**: This project is obsolete.
+Please use the [upstream Parsoid containers](https://hub.docker.com/r/thenets/parsoid).
+It is now archived for historical purposes.

 This is a Docker container for the
 [Mediawiki Parsoid application](https://www.mediawiki.org/wiki/Parsoid).
 This is meant to be used with the